nf-core/tools/nf_core/pipeline-template/README.md

 ## Usage

 > **Note**
-> If you are new to nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
+> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
-> to set-up nextflow.
+> to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):

-First, you need to prepare a samplesheet with your input data that looks as follows:
+First, prepare a samplesheet with your input data that looks as follows:

 `samplesheet.csv`: